transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part2.md

 }
 ```

-In order to interface between the common Moa devices and the frontend, there is a `Host` trait which
+In order to provide a generic frontend-agnostic interface between the common Moa devices and a
-is implemented in each frontend, and passed to the machine building function that's called from the
+specific frontend, there is a `Host` trait which is implemented by each frontend, and passed to the
-frontend machine-specific binary.
-Through that trait, a callback can be registered by whichever
+machine building function to build the `System` object.
+Through that trait, the machine definition
-devices need to output video data.
-Separate callbacks can be registered for getting data from the
+can register a callback for whichever devices need to output video data (which is machine-specific).
+Separate callbacks can be registered through the same `Host` trait to get data from the keyboard or
-keyboard or controllers.
+controllers.

 ```rust
 pub trait Host {